 1. Accelerated Team Projects

 Slack gives users extensive upload options, such as transferring files directly from their computer.
 This gives members leverage when they want to work on project features from home or out-of-office.
 They can also post a link directly from cloud storage.
 This creates uncluttered work projects, which in turn are finished quicker and more accurately.
+Furthermore, by allowing remote access, this adds the element of file sharing from mobile devices, such as smartphones and tablets from team members on-the-go.

 2. Further Enhanced Communication